ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 The smaller we set it to the more cases of underflow we are able to detect, but we also further restrict the set of allowed sizes for the container.
 The larger we set it the bigger containers we support, but we risk missing underflows that wrap past the zero/max boundary and incorrectly enter into the legal range again.

-Signed types also has the same problem, but it is less frequent in practice (`citation needed`) since the underflow happens much farther away from commonly used numbers.
+Signed types also has the same problem, but it is less frequent in practice (`citation needed`) since the underflow happens much farther away from commonly used numbers [(57)](https://www.reddit.com/r/cpp/comments/rtsife/almost_always_unsigned).
 For unsigned types the underflow happens near 0 and a lot of real-world arithmetic is done near 0.
 Also, underflow with signed integer types is undefined behavior.